bokkypoobah/BokkyPooBahsDateTimeLibrary/README.md

 Details of the testing environment can be found in [test](test).

+The DateTime library calculations have been tested for the date range 1970/01/01 to 2345/12/01 for periodically sampled dates.

 The following functions were tested using the script [test/01_test1.sh](test/01_test1.sh) with the summary results saved in [test/test1results.txt](test/test1results.txt) and the detailed output saved in [test/test1output.txt](test/test1output.txt):